nonlocalmodels/NLMech/docs/content/install-instructions.md

 git clone https://github.com/nonlocalmodels/HPCBuildInfrastructure.git
 cd HPCBuildInfrastructure/
 ```
-The uses version of each library is defined in the `config.sh`, if you need to chnage them.
+The uses version of each library is defined in the `config.sh`, if you need to change them.

 ### Build cmake